-As your cat gets older, they are more likely to have health and dental issues.
-No longer a playful kitten, your pet’s behaviour can start to change, and they may develop certain health conditions.
+As your cat gets older, they’re more likely to have health and dental issues.
+Their behaviour can start to change, and they may develop certain health conditions.

-But finding the right insurance can be tricky.
-We explain how pet insurance can change for senior cats, what’s included, and whether you can get cover for pre-existing conditions.
+Finding the right insurance can be tricky.
+We explain how pet insurance can change for senior cats and what’s included.
+We'll also cover whether you can get cover for pre-existing conditions.

 Can I get insurance for an older cat?

 Yes, you can get pet insurance for older cats.
-When we refer to older cats, we usually mean cats that are aged 9 years and above.
+When we refer to older cats, we usually mean cats aged 9 years and above.

-Getting insurance means your feline companion will be well looked after, in case they have an accident or develop health issues.
+Getting insurance can help you look after your cat if they have an accident or develop health issues.
 It’ll also help take the financial sting out of any costly vet bills.

 What sort of health conditions might my senior cat develop?

 Like humans, cats can slow down as they approach their senior years.
-You may start to see changes to their dental health, vision and hearing, while joint conditions like arthritis could affect their movement.
+You may start to see changes to their dental health, vision and hearing.
+Also, joint conditions like arthritis could affect their movement.

-Older cats can also suffer from illnesses such as dementia, diabetes, cancer, kidney and liver disease and thyroid problems.
+Older cats can also suffer from various illnesses.
+These can include dementia, diabetes, cancer, kidney and liver disease, and thyroid problems.

 The vet bills for these conditions can be very expensive.
-According to the Association of British Insurers, treatment for a cat suffering from soft tissue sarcoma (a malignant tumour) can cost more than £12,200.
+The Association of British Insurers1 states that treatment for a soft tissue sarcoma (a malignant tumour) can cost more than £12,200.

 Meanwhile, if your cat had an accident and broke their leg, the surgery could have a price tag of nearly £2,000.

-Unfortunately, the extra medical care needed for most older cats can mean higher premiums for pet owners.
+The extra medical care needed for older cats can mean higher premiums for pet owners.

 Are pre-existing conditions covered?

-That’s why it’s so important that if you take out lifetime insurance, you renew it each year and avoid letting it lapse.
+That’s why it's important to renew lifetime insurance each year and avoid letting it lapse.
 That way you’ll know your cat will continue to be covered for any health conditions they may develop.

 How much does pet insurance for older cats cost?

-Pet insurance premiums are determined by a range of factors, such as the age of the animal, the breed, their health and where you live.
-For example, if you have a pedigree cat such as a Siamese, they can be more expensive to insure because they tend to suffer from inherited diseases.
-If you have a moggy, they are usually cheaper.
+Pet insurance premiums are determined by a range of factors.
+They can include the age of the animal, the breed, their health and where you live.

-Taking out a new policy for a senior cat is likely to be pricier than insuring a kitten, due to the extra health issues they often have.
+Premiums for a senior cat are also likely to be pricier than insuring a kitten.
+This is due to the heightened possibility of health issues.

-The level of vet fee cover will also determine the cost of the policy: a lower level will be cheaper than policies with a higher amount of cover, we recommend choosing a level of cover that best suits your needs.
+The level of vet fee cover will also determine the cost of the policy.
+A lower level will be cheaper than policies with a higher amount of cover.
+You can choose a level of cover that best suits your needs.
 We have six options ranging from £2,000 to £12,000.

-Bear in mind that to keep prices affordable, insurers often require owners with older pets to make a “co-payment”.
+Insurers often require owners with older pets to make a “co-payment” to keep prices lower.
 This is a proportion of the vet fees after the excess is deducted.

-With John Lewis Pet Insurance, owners of pets aged 9 years or over make a co-payment of 20% on the rest of the vet’s treatment costs, in addition to your chosen standard excess.
+John Lewis Pet Insurance customers with pets aged 9 and older pay a 20% co-payment.
+The co-payment is a percentage of the vet’s treatment costs.
+This is in addition to the chosen standard excess.

 How can I reduce the cost of pet insurance?

 There are a couple of ways you can reduce the cost of the insurance premiums.
-One is to select a lower level of vet fee cover.
-The other is to increase the amount of excess, however this would mean that in the event of making a claim you would be paying a higher amount.
+One is to select a lower level of vet fee cover and the other is to increase the amount of excess.
+However, this would mean that in the event of making a claim, you would be paying a higher amount.

 Not yet covered by John Lewis Money?